manasbir/manasbir/README.md

 I have exp in solidity, huff, js, python, rust, c++, ether scripts, and testing

-I am currently working on optimizing the sqaure root alg and new way to encode calldata
+I am currently working on optimizing the square root alg and new way to encode calldata

 currently looking for internships and contract work atm